 Section 51 Execution of the Visitation

-(1) The visitor participates in the service during which the Pastor of the Congregation preaches.
+(1) The Visitator participates in the service during which the Pastor of the congregation preaches.

-(2) Where there is more than one Pastor, deacon or pastor coll. in a Congregation, it shall be agreed with the dean who will lead the various services.
-The visitor shall address the Congregation during the service or during a congregational meeting.
+(2) Where there is more than one Pastor, Deacon or Pastor coll. in a congregation, it shall be agreed with the Dean who will lead the various services.
+The Visitator shall address the congregation during the service or during a congregational meeting.

-(3) The day of the visitation provides a special opportunity for the visitor to celebrate Holy Communion with the Congregation.
+(3) The day of the visitation provides a special opportunity for the Visitator to celebrate Holy Communion with the congregation.

-(4) The visitor shall convince himself of the status of the catechistic teaching, church music, singing in the services and the work of the choirs.
+(4) The Visitator shall convince himself of the status of the catechistic teaching, Church music, singing in the services and the work of the choirs.

-(5) The visitor shall devote his attention to the church groups, the diaconic work within the Congregation, as well as the external mission and possible mission groups within the Congregation.
+(5) The Visitator shall devote his attention to the Church groups, the diaconic work within the congregation, as well as the external mission and possible mission groups within the congregation.

-(6) During the course of the visitation, the visitor shall conduct in depth discussions with each Pastor, deacon and pastor coll., concerning their overall performance, with special attention being given to their preaching.
+(6) During the course of the visitation, the Visitator shall conduct in depth discussions with each Pastor, Deacon and Pastor coll., concerning their overall performance, with special attention being given to their preaching.

-(7) The Pastor shall be given the opportunity to discuss the things that give him personal pleasure and grief and possible difficulties within the Congregation.
+(7) The Pastor shall be given the opportunity to discuss the things that give him personal pleasure and grief and possible difficulties within the congregation.

-(8) The visitor, or a member of the Circuit Council, alternatively the Church Council, appointed thereto by him, shall examine:
+(8) The Visitator, or a member of the Circuit Council, alternatively the Church Council, appointed thereto by him, shall examine:

-(a) the church buildings and facilities of the Congregation;
+(a) the church buildings and facilities of the congregation;

-(b) the registry of the Congregation.
-Particular attention is to be given to the minute book of the Congregational Council and the church records;
+(b) the registry of the congregation.
+Particular attention is to be given to the minute book of the Congregational Council and the Church records.

 (9) The accounting methods are to be examined.

-(10) During a meeting with the Congregational Council the visitor shall discuss matters concerning church life and the discharge of office of all who have been called to serve in the Congregation.
-The visitor shall chair this meeting.
+(10) During a meeting with the Congregational Council the Visitator shall discuss matters concerning Church life and the discharge of office of all who have been called to serve in the congregation.
+The Visitator shall chair this meeting.

-(11) The visitor shall discuss, in an appropriate manner, the discharge of office by the Pastor with the Congregational Council, and the discharge of their office as councillors with the Pastor.
+(11) The Visitator shall discuss, in an appropriate manner, the discharge of office by the Pastor with the Congregational Council, and the discharge of their office as councillors with the Pastor.
 This may take place in the absence of the persons involved.
 Thereafter a joint discussion shall take place to clear up matters that were raised and to put things right.

 (12) As a rule, the visitation shall be concluded with a general meeting.
-During this meeting the visitor shall, as he deems advisable, discuss special tasks and difficulties of the Congregation; he shall advise it of the situation within the Church and shall point out to the Congregation its responsibility towards the Church as a whole.
+During this meeting the Visitator shall, as he deems advisable, discuss special tasks and difficulties of the congregation; he shall advise it of the situation within the Church and shall point out to the congregation its responsibility towards the Church as a whole.

-(13) The Congregation being visited, is responsible for the local costs.
-All other costs are borne by the circuit or the Church.
+(13) The congregation being visited, is responsible for the local costs.
+All other costs are borne by the Circuit or the Church.

 Section 52 Visitation Report

-(1) Within one month of the visitation, the visitor shall submit a written report on the visitation to Circuit Council.
+(1) Within one month of the visitation, the Visitator shall submit a written report on the visitation to Circuit Council.
 After its adoption by Circuit Council the report must be forwarded to the Church Council for noting.

 (2) The report shall be forwarded to Congregational Council within a further two weeks.
 Congregational Council shall record this report in the minute book.

-(3) Based on this report the visitor may address the Congregation, and this address may also be read out during divine service.
+(3) Based on this report the Visitator may address the congregation, and this address may also be read out during divine service.

-(4) As a rule, a follow-up meeting within 6 months of the visitation shall take place between the visitor and the Congregational Council to determine what has transpired regarding the proposals and suggestions made at the visitation.
+(4) As a rule, a follow-up meeting within 6 months of the visitation shall take place between the Visitator and the Congregational Council to determine what has transpired regarding the proposals and suggestions made at the visitation.

 CHAPTER EIGHT